hynodeva/reaper/README.md

 Reaper
 ======

-Reaper is the first [OpenCL](http://en.wikipedia.org/wiki/Opencl) GPU  miner for SolidCoin 2.0, coded by mtrlt, currently in an early stage of development.
+Reaper is a [OpenCL](http://en.wikipedia.org/wiki/Opencl) GPU  miner for Scrypt & SHA256D CryptoCoins, coded by mtrlt & hynodeva.com , currently in an early stage of development.
 It is open source and licensed under the GPL 3.0.

-Reaper works well on both ATI and Nvidia GPUs.
-Although ATI GPUs appear to be more efficient, many types of GPU remain untested.
-Users are encouraged to experiment with the software and try to attain the best hash rate they can and post their results on the official SolidCoin forum so they can be included in the Mining Hardware Performance page.
+Reaper is commonly used for scrypt mining.

-As well as supporting GPU mining, Reaper can be configured to mine with the CPU too.
-Enabling CPU mining does not normally have an impact on GPU mining hash rates.
+Reaper works on both ATI and Nvidia GPUs.
+Although ATI GPUs appear to be way more efficient, many types of GPU remain untested.

 How to use
 ----------